markmick-gh/ti84-python-kit/docs/book-outline.md

 10. Debugging and Testing on the TI-84 Platform
 11. Significant Figures and Scientific Notation Utilities
 12. Unit Conversion Applications
-13. Ideal Gas Law Programs
+13. Thermodynamics and the Properties of Gases
-14. pH and Acid-Base Calculators
+14. Chemical Equilibrium and Acid-Base Systems
-15. Beer-Lambert Law and Spectroscopy Utilities
+15. Molecular Spectroscopy and Quantum Applications
-16. Chemical Kinetics Applications
+16. Chemical Kinetics and Molecular Motion
-17. Thermodynamics and Energy Calculations
+17. Statistical Thermodynamics and Numerical Methods
-18. Numerical Approximation Techniques
+18. Scientific Data Presentation and Laboratory Utilities
-19. Data Collection and Laboratory Utilities
+19. Building Reusable Scientific Applications
-20. Building Complete Scientific Applications
+20. Advanced Scientific Computing Projects
-21. Future Directions for TI-84 Scientific Computing
+21. Future Directions in Scientific Computing